 "Look to the weeds . . ."

-One of the reasons that I’m so fascinated by weeds and foliage is the idea of their secret worlds that offer endless discoveries.
+One of the reasons that I’m so fascinated by weeds and foliage is the idea of their secret worlds offering endless discoveries.
 What could be more untold than the secret life of weeds and in particular seaweed?
 Seaweed can be both elegant and creepy at the same time.
 Its forms are ever-changing, confusing, and peculiar.

 “When life is not coming up roses — look to the weeds and find the beauty hidden within them.”